MATTHEW WINKELSTEIN

 design sampling 1990 - current

-After decades immersed in large, complex architectural projects, I’m now drawn to work that is more local in scale yet deeply connected in spirit - projects that build community and cultivate creativity as a act of honoring and service.
+After decades immersed in large, complex architectural projects, I’m now drawn to work that is more local in scale yet deeply connected in spirit - projects that build community and cultivate creativity as an act of honoring and service.

 Together with my wife, metalsmith and designer Deb Durant, I’m exploring new ventures that bridge architecture, art, craft, and social impact.